sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_download_and_install.md

 ### Step 6: Check Your Role Access
 Finally, verify your updated roles within the PGHub Discord Server.

+{: .note }
-Note: If you still do not have your Patreon roles in Discord, please leave the Discord server and then rejoin through Patreon!
+If you still do not have your Patreon roles in Discord, please leave the Discord server and then rejoin through Patreon!

 </details>